-The next Historic Preservation Awards Banquet will be Friday, March 21, 2014.
+The next Historic Preservation Awards Banquet will be Friday, March 20, 2015.

 The Cherokee County History Museum and Visitors Center hosts temporary exhibits three times a year.
 Previous exhibits include: Liquid Gold: Moonshine in Cherokee County, African-American Community History in Cherokee County, What We Wore: Mid-Century Women’s Fashion, and A Fighting Spirit: Cherokee County in World War II.
-The current temporary exhibit is At the Races: Dixie Speedway on display from April 16 – July 26, 2014.

 All of the fundraisers for the Historical Society benefit our educational programs, exhibits, and provide for the housing and care of our permanent collections.